sakshamsharma/distributed-control-panel/README.md

 ```

 ## Notes
+- This requires the `unbuffer` program to be installed.
+On ubuntu, it can be installed by `sudo apt-get install expect`.
 - The list of available variables is displayed on startup as well.
 - All processes are run inside tmux sessions.
 - The scripts are written for python 3.